truvity/ITOps-Apple/README.md

 Autoinstall program for Apple Users

-- Installing Homebrew for root account (Check_root_Homebrew.sh)
+- Installing Homebrew and create brewuser for root account (Check_root_Homebrew.sh)
-- Installing programs using homebrew (Install-Program-Homebrew.sh)
+- Installing programs using homebrew (Install-Program-Homebrew-brewuser.sh)
 - Scripts for Intune (Start-Scripts for Intune)